 The first step in properly defining a manager-user working association in your LMS is to configure the types of managers working in your company.
 A manager is a user (any level of user in your platform) with assigned team members.
 Once you have created the manager types in your platform, you can then assign managers to that manager type.
 Please refer to this article for further information on how to assign users to a manager type in the User Management area of your platform after you have created your manager types.

-Please note that if you do not change this association, then all the managers defined in the platform will be associated to the same manager type, as well as the team members.
-When using the My Team functionality, every user must be associated to at least one manager, but they can also be associated to more than one, according to your company’s hierarchy tree.
+Please note that if you do not change this association, then all the managers defined in the platform will be associated with the same manager type, as well as the team members.
+When using the My Team functionality, every user must be associated with at least one manager, but they can also be associated with more than one, according to your company’s hierarchy tree.

 In order to configure manager types in the platform, login as the Superadmin, access the Admin Menu from the gear icon in the top right corner, then press the Users item from the E-Learning section.
 On the next page, press the Manage Teams and Managers item in the top right corner and select Manage Managers Type from the items that appear below.
 The Manage Managers Type page lists all of the existing manager types already defined in the platform.